Domestic Pig Butchering

 Butchering a pig is an old Czech tradition which is not as common today as was years ago, and is mainly preserved in Bohemian and Moravian villages.

 The zabijacka (butchering), and various pig food products are prepared for winter or early in the year.
 This includes skvarky (cracklings), Jitrnice (White sausages), Jelita (blood sausages) and the famous blood soup “Prdelacka”.

-The butchering usually involves all of the family friend and even neighbors making it an important social event that takes place during winter because cold weather prevents the meat spoiling quickly.
+The butchering usually involves all the family, friend and even neighbors, making it an important social event that takes place during the winter because cold weather prevents the meat from spoiling quickly.
 This is usually all done outdoors.

 The pig is then hung and all internal organs are removed.
 The heart, liver, lungs and head are cleaned and boiled.
-This is a soup for the workers the name of the soup is “prdelacka”.
-Some of the meat is eaten with horseradish, mustard and rye bread.
-The meat that is left is ground to be used in the sausages spices and rolls and mixed in as well as cooked barley.
+This is a soup for the workers and the name of the soup is “prdelacka”.
+Some meat is eaten with horseradish, mustard and rye bread.
+The meat that is left is ground to be used in the sausages, spices are mixed in as well as cooked barley.
 Some is chopped and used to make tlacenka (an aspic of meat) The intestines are thoroughly washed and cleaned as they will be used as the casings for sausages when filled they are then boiled and cooled.

 The skin together with the fat is cut off in stripes and then cut into cubes which are cooked making “skvarky” cracklings and lard.